BlockstreamResearch/bip-frost-dkg/README.md

  - **Conditional agreement**: If a ChillDKG session succeeds for one honest participant, this participant will be able to convince every other honest participant that the session has succeeded.
  - **No restriction on threshold**:  Like the FROST signing protocol, ChillDKG supports any threshold `t <= n`, including `t > n/2` (also called "dishonest majority").
  - **Broad applicability**:  ChillDKG supports a wide range of scenarios, from those where the signing devices are owned and connected by a single individual to those where multiple owners manage the devices from distinct locations.
- - **Simple backups**: The capability of ChillDKG to recover devices from a static seed and public recovery data avoids the need for secret per-session backups, enhancing user experience.
+ - **Simple backups**: The capability of ChillDKG to recover devices from the host secret key together with public recovery data avoids the need for secret per-session backups, enhancing user experience.
  - **Untrusted coordinator**: Like FROST, ChillDKG uses a coordinator that relays messages between the participants.
 This simplifies the network topology, and the coordinator additionally reduces communication overhead by aggregating some of the messages.
 A malicious coordinator can force the DKG to fail but cannot negatively affect the security of the DKG.
  - **Per-participant public keys**: When ChillDKG is used with FROST, partial signature verification is supported.